nanos-world/docs/getting_started/server_manual/ServerRequirements.rst

 Windows
 -------

-It should work fine without the need to install external programs.
+It should work fine without the need to install any external programs.
 Make sure that your system is updated.

 -----